moderndatacompany/dataos.info/docs/resources/secret.md

 The `secrets` identifier is used for creating a Secret in DataOS.
 However, it's important to note that you cannot use the same identifier to refer to pre-existing secrets in other Resources.
 For referencing secrets across various DataOS Resources, the `dataosSecrets` identifier is used.

-To reference a Secret resource using the `dataosSecrets` field, use the following YAML syntax:
+To reference a Secret Resource using the `dataosSecrets` field, use the following YAML syntax:

 ```yaml
 dataosSecrets: